rule

 Text 7

+'Oh Devî so good [for all living beings], please go to Vraja, that beautiful place with its cowherds and cows, where Rohinî and the other wives of Vasudeva in seclusion, out of fear for Kamsa, are living in the cowherd community [the gokula] of Nanda.

 'O Devî, so auspicious, go to Vraja beautiful with her cowherds and cows, where Rohinî and other wives of Vasudeva are living in the cowherd-community [Gokula] of Nanda in seclusion out of fear for Kamsa.

-'O Devî, so auspicious, go to Vraja beautiful with her cowherds and cows, where Rohinî and other wives of Vasudeva, are living in the cowherd-community [Gokula] of Nanda in seclusion out of fear for Kamsa.
 (Vedabase)

 Text 8

-In the womb of Devakî there is the embryo known as [Ananta-] S'esha that is a plenary expansion of Me; make a smooth transfer by motivating Him to move out of her into the womb of Rohinî [*].
+In the womb of Devakî there is the embryo known as [Ananta-]S'esha who is a plenary expansion of Me.
+Take care of a smooth transition from her womb to the womb of Rohinî [*].

 Text 9

-Then will I with My full potency do My share in becoming Devakî's son, o all-auspicious one, while you as well will appear as the daughter of Yas'odâ, the wife of Nanda.
+At that time I will, with all My different parts [with My full potency], become Devakî's son, oh all-auspicious one.
+Meanwhile you will appear as the daughter of Yas'odâ, the wife of Nanda.

 Text 10

 The people [the s'âktas as opposed to the Vaishnavas] will with incense worship you as the fulfillment of all their desires in different forms of sacrifice, because you for all that one may desire are the one capable of bestowing the blessings.
+(Vedabase)

 Text 11-12

-Depending on the place on earth [**] will you be given different names like Durgâ, Bhadrakâli, Vijaya, Vaishnavî and Kumudâ, Candikâ, Krishnâ, Mâdhavî, Kanyakâ [or Kanyâ-kumâri], and Mâyâ, Nârâyanî, Îs'ânî, S'âradâ and also Ambikâ [***].
+Depending on the place on earth [**] will you be given different names like Durgâ, Bhadrakâli, Vijayâ, Vaishnavî and Kumudâ, Candikâ, Krishnâ, Mâdhavî, Kanyakâ [or Kanyâ-kumârî], and Mâyâ, Nârâyanî, Îs'ânî, S'âradâ and also Ambikâ [***].
 (Vedabase)

 Text 13

-Because of His changing wombs will the people of the world address Him [the son of Rohinî] with the name of Sankarshana, for His bringing pleasure to the people [making them devotees] is He called [Bala-]Râma and for His great physical strength is He called Balabhadra.'
+Because He changes wombs [from Devakī to the womb of Rohinī] the people of the world will address Him with the name Sankarshana, because He brings pleasure to the people [of Gokula] He will be called Râma, and because of His great physical strength He will be named Balabhadra.'

 Text 14

-Thus instructed by the Supreme Lord she responded with 'So be it' and 'Om', thus accepting His order, and after circumambulating Him descended she to execute exactly as was told [compare B.G.
+Thus being instructed by the Supreme Lord she accepted His words with the mantra 'Om'.
+After next circumambulating Him she went away to execute exactly what was told [compare B.G.
 16: 24].

 Text 15

-When Devakî's embryo by the slumber of yoga [or Yogamâyâ, see B.G.
-2: 69] was transferred to Rohinî lamented everyone 'Alas, the baby is lost' [thinking it was a miscarriage].
+When Devakî's embryo, owing to the slumber of yoga [raised by Yoga-mâyâ, see B.G.
+2: 69], was transferred to Rohinî, everyone lamented: 'Alas, the baby is lost' [thinking it was a miscarriage].

 When Devakî's embryo by the slumber of yoga [or Yogamâyâ, see B.G.
 2: 69] was transferred to Rohinî lamented everyone 'Alas, the baby is lost' [thinking it was a miscarriage].
 (Vedabase)